srobo/website/_events/sr2024/second-challenge-submission-deadline.md

 There are three [challenges][rules-challenges] which teams may optionally complete during the competition year in order to earn additional league points.
 The challenges may be approached in any order.

-Teams which completed one of the challenges by [6pm GMT on December 9th 2023][first-deadline] will have earnt 5 league points.
+Teams which completed one of the challenges by [6pm GMT on December 9th 2023][first-deadline] will have earned 5 league points.

 Teams which complete a different challenge by 6pm GMT on January 20th 2024 will earn a separate 5 league points.